bellalee03/gc-ai-agent-ollama/README.md

-# GC AI AGENT
+# GC AI Agent

-**GC AI AGENT** is a logistics AI agent designed to automate and support the RFQ intake process.
+**GC AI Agent** is a logistics AI agent for RFQ intake, shipment detail extraction, and preliminary quote review.

-It reads unstructured logistics quote request emails, understands the shipment context, applies customized logistics rules, and converts messy email information into structured, reviewable RFQ data.
+The current version is built around a local LLM workflow using **Ollama**.
+The LLM layer is designed to be flexible, so it can also be connected to Claude, OpenAI, or other external API-based models if needed.

-This project is not just a basic email parser.
-It is designed to act like an AI intake assistant for logistics operations by identifying shipment details, detecting potential risk factors, classifying import/export direction, handling Korean and English mixed emails, tracking email metadata, and preparing RFQs for pricing or follow-up.
+This project focuses on automating the first layer of logistics RFQ review by converting messy, unstructured email or document text into structured, reviewable data.

 > This is a personal prototype project.
 All sample data is fictional and does not include real customer information, confidential business data, or proprietary pricing.